-Research shows the reason behind cocaine withdrawal.
-Researchers at Washington State University have discovered the cause of cocaine withdrawal.
+Researchers at Washington State University (WSU) have discovered the cause of cocaine withdrawal.

-Bradley Winters, the lead author of the paper and a doctor at WSU said the CB1 preform like breaks.
-They help to slow down activity in the part of the brain called the nucleus accumbens which deals with emotion and motivation.
+Bradley Winters, the lead author of the paper and a doctor at WSU, said the CB1 perform like breaks.
+They help to slow down activity in the part of the brain called the nucleus accumbens, which deals with emotion and motivation.

 The study shows that cocaine stimulates the CB1 cells which is like pulling the handbrake in a car.
 The metaphor goes something like this.
 When an addict takes cocaine, they are stepping on the accelerator.
 Their brain is getting the maximum amount of stimulation possible.
 At the same time, the cocaine excites the CB1 cells which causes them to slam on the proverbial mental handbrake.
 Unfortunately, the CB1 cells stay excited, so even after the cocaine is gone, the mental handbrake stays on.